DavidChenTaipei/BANet/README.md

 Most of the file do the job as their name, except the file **utils.py** for storing checkpoints, **banet_train.py** reponsible for the training, **demo.py** responsible for the quick display of the result, and the evaluate.py reponsible for the evaluation.

 ## Training
-To train the model, you may use the instruction
+To train the model, you may use the command
 ```
 sh train.sh
 ```
-or the instruction
+or the command
 ```
 python tools/banet_train.py --epoch-to-train 150 --name THE_NAME_TO_STORE_WEIGHT --finetune-from ./res/THE_NAME_OF_WEIGHT.pth
 ```